Top

 2:00 PM — 3:00 PM: Stroll Along the Ría

-The banks of the Bilbao River have been renovated to provide a pleasant walking area for passersby, especially on sunny days.
+The riverbanks of Bilbao have been redeveloped to offer visitors a pleasant place to stroll, especially on sunny days.

-During your stroll, you can admire the Torre Iberdrola and the University of Deusto, where I studied during my Erasmus.
+During your walk, you’ll be able to admire the Iberdrola Tower and the University of Deusto — where I studied during my Erasmus exchange.

 Bilbao en 2 jours